Salsa Verde Recipe

 - This salsa freezes very well.
 Make a double batch so that you always have some on hand.

-- You may also know this salsa a green salsa, green sauce, verde salsa or tomatillo salsa.
+- You may also know this salsa as green salsa, green sauce, verde salsa, salsa verda, or tomatillo salsa.

 Serving: 0.5cup | Calories: 28kcal | Carbohydrates: 5g | Protein: 1g | Polyunsaturated Fat: 1g | Sodium: 245mg | Sugar: 3g